cruna-cc/deprecated-cruna-protocol/README.md

 **1.0.3**

 - Remove some unused variables from TransparentSafeBox
-- Modify TransparentSafeBox so that TransparentVaultEnumerable can extend it
+- Modify TransparentSafeBox so that FlexiVaultEnumerable can extend it
 - Check at initialization time if the owning token is a ProtectedERC721 and saves it in a variable

 **1.0.2**